Skip to main content

 • “Haven't played it super long yet, but the graphics are charming, the music is nice, and the gameplay hits just right for this genre.”

-• “The in-town graphics, while charming, are (at least I hope) a work in progress as distinguishing between buildings is tricky (less tricky, I note, than it was in the demo) and towns and cities lack individual character and the little details that made Patrician III a delight to look at despite its age.”
+• “The in-town graphics, while charming, are (at least I hope) a work in progress as distinguishing between buildings is tricky (less tricky than it was in the demo) and towns and cities lack individual character and the little details that made Patrician III a delight to look at despite its age.”

 • story

 • “I am a very long-time fan of these kinds of games, back from Patrician III (which this game has inherited some quality of life features from).
-It keeps its simplicity if you just want to chill for 30 minutes while you earn money from trading.
-If you want to scale up into an economic hegemon and dominate industries, there are also new features such as city mayors having an agenda and related missions.”
+It keeps its simplicity if you just want to chill for 30 minutes while earning money from trading, and also if you want to scale up into an economic hegemon, dominate industries, etc. There are new features like city mayors having agendas and related missions, tooltips with base resource prices, and a 'price guard' for beginners to avoid very bad trades.”

 • “If creating automated trade routes, building production lines, and doing the odd quest sounds like fun, this game is for you.”